Boomer: How long were you there before you died?

 - In 7th Sea some Master Glamour Mages can return from the dead, but doing so permanently reduces their Resolve by 2 (out of a possible 5, or 6 with a specific Advantage).
 If the drop would lower the mage's resolve to 0 or less, the resurrection fails.
-Since 7th Sea uses a freeform Point Buy System, the stat can be bought back up, but it's expensive and takes awhile.
+Since Seventh Sea uses a freeform Point Buy System, the stat can be bought back up, but it's expensive and takes awhile.

 - Relife Sickness in the Runequest setting, Glorantha.
 Being brought back to life from the brink of death can have odd consequences.
 Sometimes one becomes listless, emotionally numb and yearning for death (among the Orlanthi, those often can find some measure of satisfaction by joining the cult of Humakt, the grim god of Death).
 In other cases, however, the opposite might happen; a person is filled with more vigour and love for life than before.
 Sometimes they even become Chalana Arroy healers (incidentally, resurrection is a signature of the Chalana Arroy cult).

-- In Thirteenth Age, the cleric's Resurrection spell will work at most a handful of times ever for any given cleric (because the fifth time automatically and irrevocably kills them — and if the target has been resurrected often enough before, it may well happen sooner), and each casting takes more time and effort and leaves both the cleric and the recipient in progressively worse shape.
+- In 13th Age, the cleric's Resurrection spell will work at most a handful of times ever for any given cleric (because the fifth time automatically and irrevocably kills them — and if the target has been resurrected often enough before, it may well happen sooner), and each casting takes more time and effort and leaves both the cleric and the recipient in progressively worse shape.

 - In Dragon Age: Origins, although combat only has Non-Lethal K.O.-type deaths, each time your character is "killed", they come back with an injury (stacking penalty on the stats).

-- World of Warcraft has Resurrection Sickness.
-Killed characters have two choices: run across the landscape as a ghost to the place you died and revive without penalty, or choose to have the Spirit Healer resurrect you at the Graveyard.
+- Killed characters have two choices: run across the landscape as a ghost to the place you died and revive without penalty, or choose to have the Spirit Healer resurrect you at the Graveyard.
 Those that choose the latter option get 10 minutes of Resurrection Sickness (less for low level characters, and as of later changes none until after they have several levels), a debuff that causes 75% reduction in stats, damage, and armor.
 It also damages all your equipment, requiring you to pay for repairs (and, unlike death itself, applies even to equipment you weren't wearing when you died).
 But some time and some gold will make your character right as rain again.